-Dependent on where you live, the limit could be up to 1% THC (Switzerland) or 0.3%/0.2% THC in USA/EU and 0.05% (<1mg THC per container) in the UK.
+Dependent on where you live, the legal THC limit per product for possession could be up to 1% THC in Switzerland or 0.3%/0.2% THC in USA/EU and <1mg THC per container in the UK.

 If you are drug tested, using CBD Isolate based products are your best bet.

-Failing that, using products which do not contain detectable levels of THC such as broad spectrum CBD oil and concentrates are a wise move.
+Failing that, using products which do not contain detectable levels of THC such as broad-spectrum CBD oil and concentrates are a wise move.

-Broad spectrum CBD is a full spectrum product minus any detectable levels of THC.
+Broad-spectrum CBD is a full spectrum product minus any detectable levels of THC.

 Due to natural variations in the chemical makeup of the hemp plant, product batches can vary significantly in both THC and CBD levels, along with potential contaminants in the supply chain.